A Theory of Statistical Inference for Ensuring the Robustness of Scientific Results: Conclusion

 \section{Conclusion}

 In this work, we presented an alternative theory of inference.
 It complements existing theories in that it handles a form of uncertainty that arises from analyst choices, rather than from randomness in the data.
-We presented several examples of hacking intervals stemming from regression and classification, dimension reduction and feature selection.
-We showed in a real example how hacking intervals can be helpful --- in particular, our results indicate that a commonly used model for pre-trial risk analysis may sometimes be incorrectly computed, potentially leading to suboptimal judicial decision making throughout the U.S. Our examples indicate that is possible that these incorrectly computed risk scores could lead (or have led) to dangerous criminals being released prior to trial.}
+We presented several examples of hacking intervals stemming from regression and classification, as well as dimension reduction and feature selection.
+We showed in a real example how hacking intervals can be helpful --- in particular, our results indicate that a commonly used model for pre-trial risk analysis may sometimes be miscalculated, potentially leading to suboptimal judicial decision-making throughout the U.S. Our examples indicate that it is possible that these incorrectly computed risk scores could lead (or have led) to high-risk individuals being released or low-risk individuals being detained.